Improve Bed Mobility With The DIY Bed Ladder

 How Is The DIY Bed Ladder Different From The Traditional Bed Ladders Found Online?

-Bed ladders that are found online or at a medical supply store, typically have a ladder type horizontal rungs for users to grab ahold of.
+Bed ladders that are found online typically have a ladder type horizontal rungs for users to grab ahold of.
 Additionally, some of the products that are sold have built up, cushioned rungs to grab hold of.
 On the other hand, the DIY bed ladder does not have any horizontal rungs, but instead uses knots as its gripping surface.
 The forearm can also be slid in between the ropes above each knot (see picture above).
 You can adjust the knots as needed based on the user’s preferences on the knot placement.
 Furthermore, double knots can also be added for a wider gripping surface by adding a second knot on top of the first.
 If you need additional knots or want double knots in your bed ladder, a more lengthy rope will be needed.

 Who May Benefit From Using A Bed Ladder?